 - Column Assist EPS (CEPS) systems integrate the system electronics (motor, controller and sensor) and the assist mechanism with the steering column.
-The required EPS hardware is integrated with the steering column and contained within the passenger compartment. - These products are designed for a wide range of vehicles, from small cars to compact sport utility vehicles. - OEM customers that use our Column Assist EPS include GM in its small cars, such as the Aveo, Chrysler in its Fiat 500 and Fiat in its small cars. - Rack Assist EPS (REPS) systems integrate the required steering elements within the steering rack where they are contained under the hood in the engine compartment. - These products are designed for heavy vehicles due to their ability to handle higher front-axle loads. - OEM customers that use our Rack Assist EPS include Ford in its F-150 Truck and Mustang and Chrysler in its Ram Truck. - Pinion Assist EPS (SPEPS) systems integrate the controller motor unit of the system electronics and the assist mechanism with the steering gear pinion - These products are designed for a wide range of vehicles from small automobiles to full-size sport utility vehicles.
+The required EPS hardware is integrated with the steering column and contained within - These products are designed for a wide range of vehicles, from small cars to compact sport utility vehicles.

+the passenger compartment.

+- OEM customers that use our Column Assist EPS include GM in its small cars, such as the Aveo, Chrysler in its Fiat 500 and Fiat in its small cars. - Rack Assist Electric Power Steering

+- Rack Assist EPS (REPS) systems integrate the required steering elements within the steering rack where they are contained under the hood in the engine compartment. - These products are designed for heavy vehicles due to their ability to handle higher front-axle loads. - OEM customers that use our Rack Assist EPS include Ford in its F-150 Truck and Mustang and Chrysler in its Ram Truck.